Sage-Bionetworks/DianAppDataTools-Java/README.md

 sage_qa_staging_participant_rater-9-21-21.json
 ```

-The migration code will download and unzips these files from Synapse, parse the JSON, and build the data models representing each individual user that exists on HM's servers.
+The migration code will download and unzip these files from Synapse, parse the JSON, and build the data models representing each individual user that exists on HM's servers.

 # HM Data Model
 ### Wake Sleep Schedule
 The availability schedule defines when a user is available to do their testing.
-It is a JSON model, and while there can be multiple per user.
-We only need to read the most recent.
+It is a JSON model, and while there can be multiple per user, we only need to read the most recent.

 ### Test Schedule
-The test session schedule defines when a user is available to do their testing.
-It is a JSON model, and while there can be multiple per user.
-We only need to read the most recent.
+The test session schedule defines when a user must do their testing.
+It is a JSON model, and while there can be multiple per user, we only need to read the most recent.

 ### Completed Test Sessions
 On HM’s server, earnings was calculated using a rest API call by checking which test sessions were completed by the user for each testing cycle.